Charlie Cutler Healing & Wellness Program

 When you or a loved one is diagnosed with cancer, you want the most advanced technology, latest treatment, and compassionate care.
 You can find that at the John Stoddard Cancer Center, a service of UnityPoint Health - Des Moines.
 Unlike many places that treat cancer, Stoddard Cancer Center offers resources, programs, support and so much more – at no cost to the patient.

 After diagnosis, cancer patients are routinely treated by physicians using conventional medicine.
-Beyond these vital treatments, we know that complementary methods can help relieve symptoms and side-effects as well as improve the efficacy of conventional treatments.
+Beyond these vital treatments, we know that evidence-based complementary methods can help relieve symptoms and side-effects as well as improve the efficacy of conventional treatments.

 "Integrative Oncology is about supporting the body's innate capacity to heal through the use of complementary therapies which incorporate healing practices designed to support the whole patient, both mind and body," says Dr. Andrew Nish, Medical Director, John Stoddard Cancer Center.
 "It is about helping patients find peace with their diagnosis, about removing stress from their life, and about helping patients live their best life as they journey through cancer."

-The Charlie Cutler Healing and Wellness Endowment was formed in memory of Charlie by his family, friends and the community to honor the positive impact non-traditional treatments had on his cancer journey.
-The endowment supports patients and caregivers at John Stoddard Cancer Center by providing tools to help them approach each new day with renewed energy, hope and focus.
-It was built on the premise that alongside conventional medicine, there is great power in complementary therapies that support the mind, body and spirit.
+The Charlie Cutler Healing and Wellness Program was formed in memory of Charlie by his family, friends and the community to honor the positive impact non-traditional treatments had on his cancer journey.
+The program supports patients and caregivers at John Stoddard Cancer Center by providing tools to help them approach each new day with renewed energy, hope and focus.
+It was built on the premise that alongside conventional medicine, there is great power in evidence-based complementary therapies that support the mind, body and spirit.

 - Volunteer Comfort Ambassadors take a comfort cart and a comfort menu to patient rooms multiple times a week.
 The menu includes items such as warm blankets, nail care kit, lip balm, magazines, books, etc.